-With support from both your administration and the legislature the Commission for Deaf and Hard of Hearing Persons has continued to evolve and serve our deaf and hard of hearing citizens like never before.
+With the enthusiastic support from both your administration and the legislature the Commission for Deaf and Hard of Hearing Persons has continued to evolve and serve our deaf and hard of hearing citizens like never before.
+Despite our best efforts a degree of audism will always exist, thus we must continuously work to reduce the communication barriers and audism our citizens face.